Frank Elbridge Webb: Results

 Roosevelt defeated Hoover's bid for reelection and won the presidency with 42 states and 57.41% of the popular vote.
 The Liberty Party appeared on just ten state ballots, and Harvey was present on the ballot or reputed as the nominee in eight of those states, with Webb not appearing on any state ballots.
 In California and New Mexico, where the presidential short ballot had not yet been adopted, the state Liberty Parties professed support for neither Webb nor Harvey.
 (Note: In California, the state party had supported Harvey until they heard reports he dropped out of the race.
-In New Mexico, the state party did not name the candidate their electors intended to support, and did not seem to know when asked after the election who they had intended to support.)
+In New Mexico, the state party did not name the candidate their electors intended to support in paperwork, and an investigation after the election failed to uncover it.)
 In California, the highest vote total for a Liberty Party elector was 9,827 votes, and in New Mexico, the highest vote total for a Liberty Party elector was 389 votes.

 Later years

 In February 1933, Webb wished the incoming Roosevelt administration the best of luck and said he would serve in it if called upon.
 In March 1936, Webb was booked to deliver a radio broadcast on Columbia entitled "The Republic Is in Danger—America Prepare!"
 Webb did so in his capacity as national chairman of the Constitutional Party, an organization whose creation he had called for in a 1931 political pamphlet cowritten with Lowson entitled "The Republic Is in Danger".
 In 1938, Webb wrote a letter to Roosevelt as a prospective investor in the housing market, complaining that Fannie Mae was making it impossible to invest.

 Webb died suddenly on June 15, 1949, at his home in Washington, D.C.
 He was 79 years old.
-After his death, Webb was described as forgotten, remembered most often for his presidential campaigns, except around the San Francisco Bay, where he was better remembered for his transbay projects.
+After his death, Webb was described as forgotten, remembered most often for his presidential campaigns, except around the San Francisco Bay, where he was better remembered for his bridge projects.